quumin/streamer.bot/Riddle Game/readme.md

 # What if I Already Have a Chat Event, though?

-If you have an active Chat Event, you can adapt your chat event utilizing the `chatState` Global Variable, "riddle_on" is the state to check for riddles.
+If you have an active Chat Event, you can adapt your chat event utilizing the `chatState` Global Variable, `riddle_on` is the state to check for riddles.

 See below for an example!